Why You Should Have an Estate Plan – Planning for the Future

 It is important to choose an individual that you trust to make important decisions on your behalf in the event you lose “capacity” and are no longer able to.
 A Power of Attorney grants a designated person the authority to act on your behalf for all legal or financial matters.
 And an Advance Healthcare Directive designates a person to assist in carrying out decisions pertaining to your healthcare choices.

 Probate (Estate Administration)

-The probate process happens when an individual passes away, depending on the size of the estate and also how title is held to the assets.
-If an estate’s value is higher than $150,000 in the state of California, the courts become responsible for overseeing distribution of most assets.
+The probate process happens when an individual passes away, depending on the size of the estate and also how the title is held to the assets.
+If an estate’s value is higher than $150,000 in the state of California, the courts become responsible for overseeing the distribution of most assets.
 This process can often be avoided if a Will and Living Trust have already been written.
 However, situations can arise where the probate process may be desirable.